 The University Hospitals and Clinics are the teaching hospitals for all Medical Center education programs and a 772-bed diagnostic and treatment referral center for the entire state.
 University Hospitals and Clinics include the University Hospital, Winfred L. Wiser Hospital for Women and Infants and Batson Children's Hospital.
 University Hospital is the only one in the state designated as a level 1 trauma center.
 We also see patients at the Methodist Rehabilitation Center hospital which is on our campus.

 The otolaryngology service sees approximately 10,000 patients a year and performs 4,000 surgical procedures each year at UMMC.
-We see patients in a newly remodeled floor in the Lakeland Medical Building on the edge of the campus, the Grant’s Ferry multispecialty clinic offsite from campus, and at the Cancer Center and Research Institute one mile from campus.
+We see patients in a newly remodeled floor in the Lakeland Medical Building on the edge of the campus, the Grant’s Ferry multispecialty clinic offsite from campus, and at a new clinic at the Cancer Center and Research Institute one mile from campus.

 The G.V.
 "Sonny" Montgomery Veterans Affairs Medical Center is located on the same campus and provides an additional 376 beds for patient care.
 Its otolaryngology service has an annual surgical caseload there of approximately 850 cases and has about 5,500 outpatient visits.
 The ENT clinic has 12 rooms with two dedicated operative procedure rooms for local procedures in clinic.